Yusef-Andrew Wiley, Co-founder & CEO

-He also has assisted several reentry start-up organizations in the SF Bay Area, a former Commissioner on the Human Relations Commission of the City of Union City, Alameda County Reentry Panels and Advisory Boards.
-He is an author and has gained an AA degree in Small Business Management as well as Paralegal Degree.
-Additionally, Yusef Wiley is a certified speaker, trainer and life coach of the John Maxwell Team. a certification program and the Senior Consultant at YW Consultants, an LLC.
+Mr. Wiley also has assisted several reentry start-up organizations in the San Francisco Bay Area, was a former Commissioner on the Human Relations Commission of the City of Union City, and sat on Alameda County reentry panels and advisory boards.
+He is an author and has gained an AA Degree in Small Business Management as well as earned a degree in Paralegal Studies.
+Additionally, Yusef-Andre Wiley is a certified speaker, trainer and life coach of the John Maxwell Team, a certification program, and the Senior Consultant at YW Consultants, an LLC.

-Hai Nguyen now resides in New Orleans with family and going back to School.
+Hai Nguyen now resides in New Orleans with family and is back in school furthering his education.

-Mr. Prather has since transitioned from in the San Francisco Bay Area and now resides in Stockbridge Georgia with his wife.
+Micheal Prather has since transitioned from in the San Francisco Bay Area and now resides in Stockbridge, Georgia with his wife.
 He is a board member of the Timelist Group and is employed at Costco Warehouse.

 Ruben Sanchez, Co-founder

-My story of why I was incarcerated is not important.
-I can give it as much meaning as possible.
-I can learn from it, but I can never change it.
-What is important to me is to share the reasons why I did not surrender to despair and why I became determined not to isolate myself into a prison mind set.
+In my life, I find the transformation I experienced in prison much more significant than the incarceration itself.
+I cannot change past or negative experiences, but I can and have learned from them.
+What is most important to me is that I share the reasons why I did not surrender to despair and why I became determined not to isolate myself into a prison mindset.

-Ruben Sanchez now resides in Los Angeles California with family and doing community work.
+Ruben Sanchez now resides in Los Angeles with his family and is doing community work.